- Articling is Gaining Relevant Work Experience under the Guidance of a Sponsor (Registered Member).

 Competencies completed through:

-The BC assessment is done in the English language.
+The BC assessment is done in English.
 Documents that are in other languages will need to be translated into English at your expense.
 Transcript translations must be done by an official translator.
 For all other supporting documentation, we allow enrolled members to do their own translations only if they can get an RFT or RPF to sign-off on the translations.
 Note, this may not always be possible, check with us to see if we know a member who may be able to assist you.

 Application Deadlines for Credential Assessment Process